-Person-type of interpreter service required, code N
+- Person-type of interpreter service required, spoken language/non-spoken communication code N

-This data element must be completed if a response of 'yes' is recorded in response to 'Interpreter services required, yes/no'.
+In the Disability Services Minimum Data Set (DS NMDS), this data element must be completed if a response of 'yes' is recorded in response to 'Personinterpreter service required, yes/no code N'.

-This data item is used in conjunction with 'Interpreter service required, yes/no'.
+In the Disability Services Minimum Data Set (DS NMDS), this data element is used in conjunction with 'Person-interpreter service required, yes/no code N'.